Caring for the Mother: Physically and Emotionally

-Typical diagnostic procedures for postpartum depression include a complete medical history, physical exam and/or psychiatric evaluation.
-In some cases, a thyroid screening may be done to find any hormonal or metabolic abnormalities or conditions that may serve as an underlying cause.
+Typical diagnostic procedures for postpartum depression include a complete health history, physical exam, and/or psychiatric evaluation.
+In some cases, you may need a thyroid screening to find any hormone or metabolic problems or conditions that may serve as an underlying cause.

 Treatment for postpartum depression

-It is important to note that most women who experience the "baby blues," postpartum depression, postpartum anxiety, and/or postpartum obsessive-compulsive disorder have never experienced these types of symptoms before, especially with such intensity.
-In any case, it is important for women to seek proper treatment early — not only to make sure that the newborn remains safe and properly cared for, but also so that the mother can resolve these symptoms and experience all the joys of motherhood.
+It is important to note that most women who get the "baby blues," postpartum depression, postpartum anxiety, or postpartum obsessive-compulsive disorder have never had these symptoms before, especially with such intensity.
+In any case, it is important to get proper treatment early.
+This is not only to make sure that the newborn remains safe and properly cared for, but also so that you can resolve these symptoms and experience all the joys of motherhood.

 Specific treatment for postpartum depression will be determined by your healthcare provider based on: